 From there, the sequencing depends on your treatment mix and competitive market.
 A practice in a dense urban market with strong implant volume should prioritize implant SEO and paid search for implant campaigns.
 A practice building a cosmetic portfolio in a suburban market may see faster returns from content marketing targeting the "Invisalign vs braces" and "veneers cost" searches that represent patients early in their decision journey.

 What every practice should avoid is spreading budget evenly across every channel simultaneously.
 Digital marketing compounding requires concentration of effort before diversification.
 Pick the two or three channels most aligned with your treatment mix and patient acquisition goals, execute them at a high standard, measure them honestly, and expand from a position of demonstrated return.
 Use our dental SEO ROI calculator to model expected returns for your specific treatment mix before committing budget.
+If you want a structured framework for sequencing this, our dental marketing plan guide walks through exactly how to build the 12-month roadmap.

 See exactly where your practice stands